BossFish/KiCAD_Library/README.md

 # KiCAD_Library
-this is my KiCAD schematic symbols and footprints
+this is my KiCAD schematic symbols

+- ./modules/ is too big
+-- you know that internet speed is too slow